 The biggest advantage of buying a self-contained toilet is that no plumbing or water connection equipment is required.
-The only job for you is to set up the vent stack correctly, that’ll be all.
+The only job for you is to set up the vent stack correctly, that’s all.
 As far as the cost is concerned, these units are the most economical than any other composting toilet type.

 You will need a 3” pipe to connect the composter to the basin.
 The second kind is waterless.
 Such systems involve a 10” plumbing pipe directly connected to a composter under the toilet.
 The pipe creates a strong vacuum action in the toilet to draw the odor down.

 Installing a Composting Toilet

 Composting toilets are a big pay off because of their hassle-free installation system.
 Even dummies like me with no prior knowledge about plumbing work can perform the task.
 A little DIY skill is all that you need.

-If the surface is not properly leveled, you’ll have to put excess pressure of the basin’s seal which may call trouble.
+If the surface is not properly leveled, you’ll have to relieve excess pressure off the basin’s seal.
 If you’re going to install the unit in your appartment, you will have to drag the pipe of the vent through a window or any other exterior vent hole.

 Things to Consider Before Buying a Composting Toilet

 This is first consideration you need to take into account while selecting the best composting toilet for yourself.
 In many states, you have to obtain a permit to install the toilet in residential apartments.
 There are laws also regarding the sewage disposal in certain areas.

 Toilet Installation Space

-If you’re thinking about altering your existing toilet with a composting unit in your bathroom, you must take the rough-in correctly in order to determine the suitable toilet size for your bathroom.
+If you’re thinking about altering your existing toilet with a composting unit in your bathroom, you must measure the rough-in correctly in order to determine the suitable toilet size for your bathroom.
 This is particularly important if your bathroom is small.

 The non-electric models run on batteries so, it would be better if you stack extra batteries in your rucksack in case the existing ones run out.
 The electric models would effectively run on the domestic power output of 12 V to 110 V to move the extraction fan or electric heater.

-Go through the manufacturer’s instruction carefully to know how frequently you have to dispose the by-product.
-If you don’t want involve yourself in the cleaning, you may take the help of a professional.
-But yes, emptying the composting tank timely is imperative in order to eliminate the odour and keep the system running efficiently.
+Go through the manufacturer’s instructions carefully to know how frequently you have to dispose the by-product.
+If you don’t want to involve yourself in the cleaning, you may take the help of a professional.
+But yes, emptying the composting tank timely is imperative in order to eliminate the odor and keep the system running efficiently.

-After assessing the essential features and functionality, you will be able to judge more realistically whether the product is really worth the price it offers or not.
+After assessing the essential features and functionality, you will be able to judge more realistically whether the product is really worth the price it or not.
 There is no point in investing a fortune on an over-priced model where you’re getting the similar qualities from another model at almost half its price.
 Have your requirements clear in your head and trust your gut.

-The steep price might be a little turn off for people having a limited amount to spare but let me assure that investing in a composting toilet is going to save you a great deal of hassle in future, which is alone worth every penny it costs.
+The steep price might be a little turn off for people having a limited amount to spare, but let me assure that investing in a composting toilet is going to save you a great deal of hassle in the future, which is alone worth every penny it costs.